-- In the Report Inspector, select the Table Group Header and Table Group Header 1 nodes in the report structure tree, then set their Background property to 0xc0c0c0.
+- In the Report Inspector, select the Table Group Header and Table Group Header 1 nodes from the report structure tree by holding the Ctrl key on the keyboard and set their Background property to 0xc0c0c0.

 - Right-click on the second GF row and select Hide from the shortcut menu to hide it.